S&P 500 4,282.37

 Apple has also been investing heavily in augmented reality (AR) technologies and has already released AR-enabled apps for the iPhone and iPad.
 As AR continues to become more mainstream, Apple has an opportunity to develop new products and services that leverage this technology.

 Apple has been making inroads in the growing healthcare industry with products like the Apple Watch, which can monitor heart rate and other health metrics.
 As healthcare becomes increasingly digitized and personalized, Apple has an opportunity to expand its offerings and develop new healthcare-focused products and services.
-Investors may see the potential for a personalized intersection of health improvement and tech in the Apple Watch in particular, which can do things like track sleep patterns and enable reminders to take medications.
+Investors may see the potential for a personalized intersection of health improvement and tech in the Apple Watch, which can track sleep patterns and enable reminders to take medications.

 Technical analysis is a type of stock analysis that determines short-term price movements by examining shifting prices and purchase data.
 Analyst ratings of Apple have remained consistently positive, awarding the company an average rating of a "moderate buy."
 While the stock's predicted upside has dropped in the last three years, this indicates that Apple stock has risen in price alongside analyst predictions.